anvis/GenAI/GenAI/Notes/0202-SelfAttention.md

 ## Understand Self Attention Mechanism

+Self-attention modifies the vector representation of words to capture the context of their usage in an input sequence.
+The “self” in self-attention refers to the fact that the mechanism uses the surrounding words within a single sequence to provide context.
+As such, self-attention requires all words to be processed in parallel.

+This is actually one of the main benefits of transformers (especially compared to RNNs) since the models can leverage parallel processing for a significant performance boost.

 The self-attention mechanism is a crucial part of transformers, allowing them to process sequences in parallel while weighing the importance of different words in a sentence dynamically.
 Here’s a breakdown of how it works:

 Key Concepts in Self-Attention